 Throughout the Montachusett Region, there are various renewable energy systems including wind turbines, solar photovoltaic, geothermal, landfill gas, hydro, and biomass.
-Over the last few years, there has been an increase in these types of systems throughout the region.
-The increase in renewable energy systems is helping relieve the demand on burning fossil fuels which lowers $CO_2$ emissions and greenhouse gases.
-The map Renewable Energy Assets at the end of this section is an inventory of these systems throughout the region done as part of MRPC's Montachusett Regional Energy Plan (2011)
+In recent years, there has been an increase in these types of systems throughout the region.
+The increase in renewable energy systems is helping relieve the demand on burning fossil fuels which lowers CO2 emissions and greenhouse gases.